AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-segments.md

 **Data Architects** will need to create segments outside of this tutorial.

-First, watch this short video to learn more about creating segments:
+Before you begin the exercises, watch this short video to learn more about creating segments:
 >[!VIDEO](https://video.tv.adobe.com/v/27254?quality=12&learn=on)

 ## Permissions required